emory-libraries/avalon-terraform/README.md

     terraform apply --var-file=[workspace].tfvars

-## Extra settings

-### Email

-In order for Avalon to send mails using AWS, you need to add these variables to the `terraform.tfvars` file and make sure these email addresses are [verified in Simple Email Service](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html):

-    email_comments      = "comments@mydomain.org"
-    email_notification  = "notification@mydomain.org"
-    email_support       = "support@mydomain.org"

 ### Authentication

 Turnkey comes bundled with [Persona](https://github.com/samvera-labs/samvera-persona) by default but can be configured to work with other authentication strategies by using the appropriate omniauth gems.
 Refer to [this doc](https://wiki.dlib.indiana.edu/display/VarVideo/Manual+Installation+Instructions#ManualInstallationInstructions-AuthenticationStrategy) for integration instruction.

-Emory Avalon is integrated with Omniauth SAML, many of the Avalon Application variables related to this integration.
+Emory Avalon is integrated with Omniauth SAML and Omniauth LTI, many of the Avalon Application variables related to these integrations.

-# Maintenance
+## Maintenance

 ## Update the stack